-In the stochastic case, i.e. $\sigma>0$, it is unclear how this concept of a slaving relationship between the slow and fast variables given by the slow manifold generalizes.
-One approach is to use the deterministic slow manifold for reducing the corresponding stochastic system and to analyze its a-posteriori performance.
-Such an approach is followed in \cite{BERGLUND20031}, where finite-time estimates capturing the transient behavior of the stochastic, relative to the associated deterministic system were obtained.
-A review of model-order reduction techniques for deterministic, as well as stochastic slow-fast systems is provided in \cite{0951-7715-17-6-R01}.
+In the stochastic context, the concept of the slow manifold has been generalized in various ways.
+One approach consists of using the deterministic slow manifold for reducing the corresponding stochastic system and to analyze its a posteriori performance.
+Such an approach is discussed in \cite{BERGLUND20031}, where finite-time estimates relative to the associated deterministic system are derived.
+A review of reduced order modeling techniques for deterministic as well as stochastic slow-fast systems is provided in \cite{0951-7715-17-6-R01}.

-Under certain conditions, stochastic differential equations (SDEs) or more generally stochastic partial differential equations (SPDEs) can also exhibit invariant structures known as \textit{random invariant manifolds}.
-The existence of a particular class of such manifolds, namely inertial manifolds, is shown for slow-fast systems in \cite{Schmalfuss2008}.
-Moreover, finite-time error estimates for reduced-order models obtained using random invariant manifolds of stochastic slow-fast systems are provided in \cite{WANG2013822}.
-In a more general context, SDEs and SPDEs can be viewed as nonautonomous systems.
-We refer to the recent monograph \cite{MR2808288} for an introduction into this topic.
-In \cite{MR2229984} explicit expressions for the Taylor approximation of invariant manifolds for a large class of nonautonomous systems were derived.
-The case of Taylor approximations of random invariant manifolds for SPDEs was treated in the monograph \cite{CLW15_vol1}.
-Furthermore, numerical methods for computing invariant and inertial manifolds were investigated in \cite{MR2501313}.